While Sue is busy elsewhere, I cue up the alternative version of Episode Two. You know, the one with the Delaware theme music.

 Sue: They haven’t been in it for ages.
-And you can’t be the Doctor without facing the Cybermen.
+And you can’t be a proper Doctor if you haven’t faced the Cybermen.
 It’s probably a law or something.

 Sue: It’s the 1960s all over again.
 Yeah, he’s definitely the Doctor now.
-The only thing I can’t stand about this story is the way Robert Holmes writes Jo.
-She is far too dizzy and ditzy this week.
-She’s not that thick.
+The only thing I can’t stand about this story is the way Robert Holmes has written Jo.
+She’s too dizzy and ditzy.
+I mean, she isn’t that thick.
 She’s acting like a 12 year-old child.

 And then we reach a very special moment.
-For me, at least.
+Well, for me, at least.

 Sue: Is this the bit where they reveal all the Cybermen?

 Me: No. This is my earliest childhood memory.

 And then a Drashig rears its ugly head.